 No matter whether you’re off on a hiking adventure, or relaxing by a poolside escaping the daily grind, it’s helpful to know how to travel on a budget.
-Even if you’ve been saving, there are ways to make your travel budget work harder for you, and pack even more in.
+Even if you’ve been saving, there are ways to make your travel budget work harder for you, and pack even more into your next trip.

 How to travel on a low budget